-The Artist Musician Program provides a rich environment for musical growth for high-achieving piano students.
+The Artist Musician Program (AMP) provides a rich environment for musical growth for high-achieving piano students.
 It is tailored to fit highly ambitious students who thrive on challenge and inspiration to reach their highest potential.
-Our ultimate goal is to fully engage these students with their love of piano playing.

 Piano Literature and Technical Skills

 The repertoire will emphasize classical literature.
 As part of their study, students will learn and play music from all eras of keyboard literature.
 Students will use listening and writing exercises to augment their literature development.
-The student will achieve technical proficiency by mastering a series of skills (scales, chords, arpeggios, etudes) as outlined in a separate document.
+The student will also achieve technical proficiency by mastering a series of skills (scales, chords, arpeggios, etudes, etc.) as outlined by the teacher in lessons.

 Artist Musician Recital